KHMuller/khmuller.github.io/index.md

 Exploring the principles of evolutionary biology, self-awareness, empathy, and creativity and, along the way, hoping to inspire others to play an active role in nature preservations.

-With the rise of ChatGPT, there is no need to publish anything related to web development.
-All tips and tricks can be easily obtained using tailored prompts.
-Therefore, simaec.net will be closed.

-But there is some exciting news.
-Kochtipps.ch, a website with hundreds of typical Swiss recipes, will receive a facelift and be translated into English, French, and Spanish. **Coming soon**.

 ## Websites &amp; YouTube Channels

 - [Muuuh Nature and Wildlife](https://muuuh.com "Muuuh Nature and Wildlife") - About wildlife photography and video recordings.
 - [Fauna Flora Photography](https://faunaflora.photography "Fauna Flora Photography") - A collection of information about species observed in the Montreal area.
 - [Discovery Mexico](https://www.discoverymexico.com.mx "Discovery Mexico") - Travel guide for Mexico in Spanish.
-- [Muuuh Nature and Wildlife on YT](https://youtube.com/@Muuuh "Muuuh Nature and Wildlife on YT") - Videos about animal behavior and nature
+- [Muuuh Nature and Wildlife on YT](https://youtube.com/@Muuuh "Muuuh Nature and Wildlife on YT") - Videos about animal behavior and nature.
+- [Kochtipps](https://www.kochtipps.ch "Kochtipps) - Swiss recipes, ingredients and tips in German.

-## Dates, Updates w/ Potential SEO Impact
+## Dates, Updates with Potential SEO Impact

 |When?|What?|
 |:---|:---|